 Chances are that if you have been searching online for topics related to muscle building, strength and workouts you may have come across one or more of Chad Waterbury’s articles.

-Formally, he holds a master’s degree in physiology from the University of Arizona, with a focus on neurophysiology of human movement and performance.
+Formally, he holds a master’s degree in physiology from the University of Arizona, with a focus on the neurophysiology of human movement and performance.

 He also graduated from the #1 ranked Doctor of Physical Therapy program at the University of Southern California.